Schizophrenia: Criteria

+Neuroimaging techniques

+Functional magnetic resonance imaging (fMRI) has become a tool in understanding brain activity and connectivity differences in individuals with schizophrenia.
+Through resting-state fMRI, researchers have observed altered connectivity patterns within several key brain networks, such as the default mode network (DMN), salience network (SN), and central executive network (CEN).
+Alterations may underlie cognitive and emotional symptoms in schizophrenia, such as disorganized thinking, impaired attention, and emotional dysregulation.

 Comorbidities

-Many people with schizophrenia may have one or more other mental disorders, such as panic disorder, obsessive–compulsive disorder, or substance use disorder.
+Many people with schizophrenia may have one or more other mental disorders, such as anxiety disorders, obsessive–compulsive disorder, or substance use disorder.
 These are separate disorders that require treatment.
 When comorbid with schizophrenia, substance use disorder and antisocial personality disorder both increase the risk for violence.
 Comorbid substance use disorder also increases the risk of suicide.

 Sleep disorders often co-occur with schizophrenia, and may be an early sign of relapse.
 Sleep disorders are linked with positive symptoms such as disorganized thinking and can adversely affect cortical plasticity and cognition.
 The consolidation of memories is disrupted in sleep disorders.
 They are associated with severity of illness, a poor prognosis, and poor quality of life.
 Sleep onset and maintenance insomnia is a common symptom, regardless of whether treatment has been received or not.
 Genetic variations have been found associated with these conditions involving the circadian rhythm, dopamine and histamine metabolism, and signal transduction.

+Schizophrenia is also associated with a number of somatic comorbidities including diabetes mellitus type 2, autoimmune diseases, and cardiovascular diseases.
+The association of these with schizophrenia may be partially due to medications (e.g. dyslipidemia from antipsychotics), environmental factors (e.g. complications from an increased rate of cigarette smoking), or associated with the disorder itself (e.g. diabetes mellitus type 2 and some cardiovascular diseases are thought to be genetically linked).
+These somatic comorbidities contribute to reduced life expectancy among persons with the disorder.